Some of the best arranged by instrument or voice

 and also plays solo and

-in a duo with Glen Hiscock, and has one solo CD out and a second one
+in a duo with Glen Hiscock, and has two solo CDs out.

 -